 Having the last word is a common desire for children and adults alike.
 For children, it’s often an effort to exert control in a situation where they feel they don’t have control.
 Parents, however, may see this behavior as defiance or disrespectful.
-Geoffrey Putt, PsyD, pediatric psychologist at Akron Children’s Hospital, reminds parents that if children want to have the last word, remain calm and use strategies to get everyone on the same page about expectations, not control.
+Geoffrey Putt, PsyD, pediatric psychologist at Akron Children’s, reminds parents that if children want to have the last word, remain calm and use strategies to get everyone on the same page about expectations, not control.

 Tips to help navigate conversations include: